5 Top Tips for Vegan Travel

 To avoid any miscommunication, learn a few key phrases in the local language to help you ask restaurants and street vendors if they have vegan options or if any of their dishes can be made vegan.

 Carrying snacks on the go is always a good tactic, just in case.
-Keep foods like snack bars or nuts handy for emergency situations.
+Keep foods like snack bars or nuts handy and carry travel-sized plant milks with you.

 4. Understand local cuisines